 Innovation Performance-Value Alignment Matrix

-At a very high level, the Innovation Performance-Value Alignment Matrix is used in the context of business, innovation, performance.
+At a very high level, the Innovation Performance-Value Alignment Matrix is used in the context of business, strategy, innovation.

 Innovation Performance-Value Alignment Matrix quadrant descriptions, including examples